paraketsova/paraketsova.com/README.md

-This is a starter template for [Learn Nextpuzzle.js](https://nextjs.org/learn).
+This is Mariia Paraketsova personal site.